paulodiovani/fb-offers-search/README.md

 It fetches the entire feed of the defined groups and cache in memory.
 Them search the results using [elasticlunr](http://elasticlunr.com/).

+## ⚠ Discontinued

+Facebook has recently changed its group API, which now requires a user to be the group admin to allow fetching the feed and/or the app to be installed in the group.
+Thus, offers-search will not work as it was initially planned.

 ## Dependencies

 - Node.js